A Spanish guerrilla leader during the Peninsular War whom Thibaud wants to kill.

 - Big Bad: Of the season 2 finale.

 - Breaking the Fourth Wall: Philip II is fond of finishing his lines while looking at the camera, like when he arrived at the Ministry.
 He expected something better.

 - The Emperor: Of the Spanish Empire.
 And after conquering the Ministry of Time, of Spanish history itself.

 - Hero Killer: He kills Salvador.
 Luckily, by the end of the episode his death is undone.

 - King on His Deathbed: He's seen dying at the end of the episode.

-- Knight of Cerebus: Lombardi changing history was hilarious; Philip II changing history is terrifying.
-He basically personifies the reason why the Ministry of Time needs to protect it.
+- Knight of Cerebus: Lombardi changing history was hilarious and mostly cosmetic; Philip II changing history is terrifying.
+He basically personifies the reason why the Ministry of Time needs to protect the time gates.